mbaldessari/iib-utils/README.md

 Run `make lookup` to see which IIBs are available.

-Typically IIB are pre-release stuff that leaves on some internal boxes.
+Typically IIB are pre-release stuff that lives on some internal boxes.
 What these scripts do is fetch the IIB internally, mirror it to the registry inside the cluster, parse all the needed images and mirror those to the internal cluster registry and then set up the registries.conf files on all nodes so that the images used are the ones pointing to the internal cluster.